PASSIONLab/CombBLAS/README.txt

 Installation
 ------------

 KDT is distributed as a Python Distutils package.
-It requires the MPI compiler to be specified in the $CC and $CXX environment variables.
-For example, in Bash: export CC=mpicxx export CXX=mpicxx
+It includes an MPI C++ extension that must be compiled using an MPI compiler (eg. mpicxx).
+This should be autodetected for you, but you may specify your preferred MPI compiler in mpi.cfg.
+This file includes examples for some common MPI distributions.
+It is the same file that mpi4py uses.

 The build and installation is performed by the standard Distutils setup command:
 $ python setup.py build